APCSP-SLCA/apcsp-slca.github.io/style_guide.md

 * Why did I implement this block in this way?

 ## Indentation
 In Python, whitespace (e.g., spaces, newlines) is part of your code!
 It's important to be consistent.
-Choose an indentation level of either 4 or 2, and be consistent in indenting that many spaces!
-Luckily, Replit lets you set an indentation level and use the tab key to indent.
+Choose an indentation level of either 4 or 2 spaces, and be consistent in indenting that many spaces!
+Luckily, Pyzo lets you set an indentation level and use the tab key to indent (click `File > Indentation`).

 ## Pseudocode & Diagrams

 I highly recommend to write pseudocode *prior to implementation*!
 Likewise, I highly recommend diagramming the flow of your program.
-In fact, I require diagrams and pseudocode for some of the more complex assignments.
+In fact, I require diagrams and pseudocode for some of your assignments.
+You will be able to submit a drawing (digital or hand-drawn) when you submit the assignment.

-For diagramming in Replit, you can either:
-1. create a `flowchart.draw` file to draw directly in your browser, or
-2. draw your diagram on a piece of paper and upload a picture to your repl.

 Here is a pseudocode reference sheet, taken directly from the College Board. *Note:* for the exam, you will have access to this reference sheet, so get comfortable with it!